Displaced aggression: In humans

 Road rage is another example of displaced aggression; the American Psychological Association states that factors such as crowded roads can boost anger behind the wheel causing displaced anger.
-Traffic on the roads can cause people to take their aggression out on uninvolved drivers.
-Year over year there is a seven percent increase on reported cases of road rage in the United States.
-Frustrated or impatient drivers operate recklessly by speeding and cutting off drivers.
+According to Displaced Aggression Theory by criminal lawyer Kenneth Padowitz, traffic on the roads can cause people to take their aggression out on uninvolved drivers.
+Year over year there is a seven percent increase in reported cases of road rage in the United States.
+Frustrated or impatient drivers often operate recklessly by speeding and cutting off others.